 It has also been noticed that drivers under 25 years of age have no recorded fatalities.
 This is quite surprising because these types of incidents generate quite a lot of press coverage and so it is commonly assumed that younger drivers are at greater risk than older ones.
-Again to test the rule the following test data will be used:
+Again to test the rule the following test data shown in Figure 6 were used: